yshell-dev/xcss-vscode/CODE_OF_CONDUCT.md

-# Code of Conduct - XCSS VS Code Extention
+# Code of Conduct - XCSS VS Code Extension

 ## Our Pledge